 The numbers are all over the place.
 I say, look, it’s what makes the world work.
 It is the blue heart of the planet.
 How much of your heart do you want to protect?
 Is 10 percent of your heart enough to keep it beating?
-Is
+Is 50 percent?

 We have to do everything we can through networks of critical areas, the breathing areas, the feeding areas.
 If you want tuna to prosper, for heaven’s sake, don’t go to the places where they are breeding and attack them, which is what the fishermen are now doing in the western Gulf of Mexico, or where they aggregate off the coast of North Carolina.

 Those are the places, the hot spots, where we should pull out all the stops and give them a chance.
 Let’s go to the richest areas in the sea and not exploit them but protect them, because they give back to all of the sea, give back to our life support systems.

 At the same time in our own backyard, by giving up a lawn that is heavily dependent on chemical fertilizers and pesticides and herbicides — [you can] turn them into your own little areas of hope, where you can plant native trees and wildflowers, and let them be a substitute for a green rug out there.
 Do your part, or do your part by not consuming the ocean wildlife that is seriously in trouble.
 A friend who runs Wild Aid says their motto is, ‘When the Buying Stops, the Killing Can, Too,’ — not buying things like shark fin soup and tuna.